SeminiRathnayaka/SeminiRathnayaka/README.md

 ---

-*I'm always open to collaborating on projects that create real-world impact — especially in healthcare, accessibility, and AI.*
+*I'm always open to collaborating on projects that create real-world impact.
+Especially in healthcare, accessibility, and AI.*

 *Let's build something that matters.*